bywords/bywords.github.io/_pages/research.md

 author_profile: true
 ---

-I have research interests in various topics on social computing, involving quantitative data analysis such as social network analysis and natural language processing.
-Below is a summary of three main areas of my research.
+I have research interests in various topics on social computing and computational social science, involving quantitative data analysis such as social network analysis and natural language processing.
+Below is a summary of three main themes of my research.

 ## Identifying factors driving longevity in online services (CSCW'16, WWW'17)